Alireza-Ghafouri/Brain-Tumor-Segmentation/README.md

 ## 📂 Dataset
 The dataset consists of MRI scans from **110 patients**, where each patient’s images are stored in separate folders.
 Each image has a corresponding mask (ending with `_mask`) indicating the tumor region.

+🔗 **MRI Brain Tumor Dataset**: Download from Kaggle (mateuszbuda/lgg-mri-segmentation) or via the Google Drive link specified in `config.yaml`.

 ### 🔹 Data Splitting
 - **Training:** 80%
 - **Validation:** 10%